Justin-Watkins/Justin-Watkins.github.io/04-FramingProjects.md

 This quote from Haidt [@Haidt2006] hammers home the concept of confirmation bias.
 The results in this case may or may not be about winning an argument.
 This can be a frustrating phenomenon.
 It also has some merit.
 How much experience do you have with this problem?
 Are there strong beliefs as to the solution?
 Understanding how and why someone might interpret a solution (especially if that solution challenges preconceived notions) must be given some thought.
 If someone could be threatened by a solution, put some thought into how you present it.
 Even think about the words you use and how they are perceived by the recipients of your message.

 Additionally, there are certainly best practices that you can follow.
-For me, the higher someones title is, the more words and bullet points to include, the lower the title or the more technical in nature the audience is, the more graphs and explanation to include:
+For me, the higher someones title is, the more words and bullet points to include, the lower the title or the more technical in nature the audience is, the more graphs and explanation I include:

 - Executives: Bullet points that refer to the solution.
 Keep it terse.
 Get to the point.
 - Managers: Include more specific explanations pertaining to their domain knowledge.